MDAnalysis/MDAnalysis.github.io/_posts/2022-12-6-uma_outreachy.md

 ## Outreachy

-[Outreachy](https://www.outreachy.org/) is a 12+ week internship program where contributors work with an open-source organization under the guidance of mentors.
-Providing opportunities to work with participating organizations, Outreachy supports people from underrepresented groups in tech.
+[Outreachy](https://www.outreachy.org/) is a 12+ week internship program where contributors work with an open-source organization under the guidance of experienced mentors.
+By providing opportunities to work with participating organizations, Outreachy supports people from underrepresented groups in technological sector.
 Providing mentorship to build technical skills and establishing an inclusive community that has no room for systematic bias or discrimination, it aims to help minority members pave the way into the tech industry.

 ## Motivation

 The object-oriented Python library MDAnalysis analyzes trajectory data derived from molecular dynamics (MD) simulations in many popular formats.
-Python's dynamic nature enables us to develop with speed, flexibility, and ease of use, but if you are not careful, you can result in short-term expedience at the expense of long-term maintainability as a result of the dynamic nature of Python.
+Python's dynamic nature enables us to develop with speed, flexibility, and ease of use but if you are not careful, you may trade short-term expedience for long-term lack of maintainability because of the dynamic nature of Python.
+Type hints are implemented with the help of [typing](https://docs.python.org/3/library/typing.html) module.

 While type hints and type annotations do hint towards or indicate the appropriate types they do not enforce them.
 By utilizing typecheckers such as [mypy](http://mypy-lang.org/), I made sure that the code is performing what it should regarding the types passed around between functions, and the annotated function signatures only boosted the readability of the code as well as improved communication within it.